 The history of Rule 45 provides guidance on how this section should be interpreted in the event of a misuse of the subpoena process.
 Rule 45 was amended in 1991 to bring the protections for subpoenaed non-parties under a single subdivision.
-But the 1991 Advisory Committee Notes suggest that the amendment did not effect a "change in existing law" and was designed to codify existing practice, including to give "specific application" to the principles stated in Rule 26(g).63 Federal Rule of Civil Procedure 26(g)(1)(B) requires parties seeking discovery to act "(i) consistent with these rules and warranted by existing law or by a non-frivolous argument for extending, modifying, or reversing existing law, or for establishing new law; (ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and (iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issue at stake in the action."
-Violation of any one of these duties without substantial justification may result in sanctions.64 Because
+But the 1991 Advisory Committee Notes suggest that the amendment did not effect a "change in existing law" and was designed to codify existing practice, including to give "specific application" to the principles stated in Rule 26(g).63 Federal Rule of Civil Procedure 26(g)(1)(B) requires parties seeking discovery to act "(i) consistent with these rules and warranted by existing law or demonstrates the requesting party took reasonable steps to limit undue burden; sanctions under Rule 45 (d)(1) not warranted).